Relative Serre functor for comodule algebras: Preliminaries

 We recall basic properties of the internal Hom functor.
 First, the internal Hom functor makes $\mathcal{M}$ a $\mathcal{C}$-enriched category \cite{MR1976459}.
-To define the composition and the identity for the internal Hom functor, we denote by
+To define the composition and the identity for $\mathcal{M}$ as a $\mathcal{C}$-enriched category, we denote by

 the unit and the counit of the adjunction $T_M \dashv Y_M$, respectively.
 Then, for three objects $M_1, M_2, M_3 \in \mathcal{M}$, the composition morphism

 is defined to be the morphism corresponding to